What Happens When You Quit Drinking Alcohol? A Step-by-Step Walk-Through

-According to the National Institute on Alcohol Abuse and Alcoholism, 10.2% of people ages 12 and up are suffering from alcohol use disorder.
-Out of these, the CDC says 178,000 die from excessive drinking each year.
+According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), roughly 10.2% of people ages 12 and older are living with alcohol use disorder.
+The Centers for Disease Control and Prevention (CDC) attributes about 178,000 deaths each year to excessive alcohol use.

 The sad reality is that drinking alcohol isn’t all fun and games.
 Once you become addicted, it can take a toll on your well-being.

-It’s difficult to stop drinking as you can experience life-threatening withdrawal symptoms.
+It’s difficult to stop drinking, and you can experience life-threatening withdrawal symptoms.
 That said, giving up alcohol is one of the most powerful decisions you can make.
 You can turn your life around no matter how long it’s been.

-In this article, we walk you through what happens when you stop drinking alcohol.
+In this article, we walk you through what happens when you stop drinking alcohol, from the first few hours through a full year of recovery.
 Plus, read on for our guide on alcohol addiction treatment.

 Why Alcohol Is So Hard to Quit

 Quitting alcohol takes more than just willpower.
-If you’re a heavy drinker, alcohol can affect how your brain works.
-It interferes with your brain’s communication pathways and alters your neurons.
+If you’re a heavy drinker, alcohol changes how your brain works.
+It interferes with your brain’s communication pathways and alters the balance of key neurotransmitters, including GABA, dopamine, and serotonin.
 Over time, you develop alcohol dependence.

 Not only that, heavy drinking can hold a psychological grip, especially if you’re facing troubles in life.
 People may use it to escape stress, trauma, and loneliness.